A stressed-out dog can lead to a stressed-out you! Calming music for dogs may be unconventional, but might be just the thing to help your dog relax.

 Do Dogs Like Music?

-Dog do like music.
+Do dogs' like music.
 Just like for us, on a fundamental level, each of us has an instinctual response to music of varying genres.
 Of course, we may like the lyrics or the piece as a whole, but the beat or rhythm is what will catch your dog’s attention.

-The tempo and tone of the music are what your dog recognizes and responds to.
+The tempo and tone of the music dogs like are what your dog recognizes and responds to.
 It’s thought that the rhythm of the beat in some types of music is similar to the rhythm of a dog’s heartbeat which has a natural calming effect on the animal.

 Music can evoke a powerful response in people, so it's not surprising that it can have an effect on dogs too.
 The trick is knowing how different types of music have different effects.